SuperNEMO-DBD/homebrew-cadfael/README.md

 - Doxygen
 - Python

+On Linux systems, GNU GCC and binutils are also installed to support C++11/14.
+GCC is supplied as a versioned formula (plus its core dependencies) to allow future upgrades in a (hopefully) seamless manner via use of `keg_only`.

+- Current compiler kit:
+  - GCC 4.9
+  - binutils [from upstream linuxbrew]
+- Future compiler kit:
+  - GCC 5/6
+  - Dependent on ABI changes and defaults

 In addition, formulae for the SuperNEMO-DBD specific software are provided:

 - Bayeux C++ Core Foundation Library